-- A. The Program shall be managed to closely match the projected future benefit payments and to minimize the likelihood of the Program becoming underfunded.
-The Program will be utilized to: - 1.
-Match, to the extent practicable, the cash flows of the assets to the liability cash flows across maturities for at least the next 30 years and across a range of inflation scenarios. - Invest a portion of the program assets in such a way as to ensure that cash flows beyond 30 years can be met across a range of inflation scenarios provided that assets can be reinvested at the lesser of current market returns or the 5th percentile of historic market returns. - 3.
+Investment Approaches & ParametersA.The Program shall be managed to closely match the projected future benefit payments and to minimize the likelihood of the Program becoming underfunded.
+The Program will be utilized to:

+- 1. Match, to the extent practicable, the cash flows of the assets to the liability cash flows across maturities for at least the next 30 years and across a range of inflation scenarios. - Invest a portion of the program assets in such a way as to ensure that cash flows beyond 30 years can be met across a range of inflation scenarios provided that assets can be reinvested at the lesser of current market returns or the 5th percentile of historic market returns. - 3.
 Maintain adequate liquidity to meet unanticipated cash flow needs. - 4.
 Invest assets not needed for 1, 2, or 3 above in a diversified portfolio similar to the regular asset allocation for the rest of the Public Employees' Retirement Fund ("PERF"). - 5.
 Ensure that Program rebalancing and restructuring is performed efficiently and prudently. - 6.
 Re-evaluate the asset allocation every three years or as needed if a significant change occurs in assets and liabilities as a result of the addition of a new terminated agency.

 XII.
-Terminated Agency Pool (continued)

-B. Approach

-A three-step allocation process will be applied:

-- Use U.S. Treasury Securities in Separate Trading of Registered Interest and Principal of Securities (STRIPS), Treasury Inflation Protected Securities (TIPS) and cash to closely match the forecasted benefit payments - 2.
-Use cash or cash equivalents to provide sufficient liquidity for the forecasted cash flows in the next two years - 3.
-Keep the remaining surplus invested with the rest of the PERF - C. Program Structure/Parameters CalPERS Custodian may employ a unitized fund structure to maintain separate and distinct historical records and to produce individual net asset values of all investments.
+Terminated Ag ency Pool (continued) A II. i onninatoa Ag Investment Approaches & Parameters (continued) ۵ 1 2 B. Approach A three-step allocation process will be applied: Use U.S. Treasury Securities in Separate Trading of Registered Interest and Principal of Securities (STRIPS), Treasury Inflation Protected Securities (TIPS) and cash to closely match the forecasted benefit payments Use cash or cash equivalents to provide sufficient liquidity for the forecasted cash flows in the next two years Keep the remaining surplus invested with the rest of the PERF C. Program Structure/Parameters CaIPERS Custodian may employ a unitized fund structure to maintain separate and distinct historical records and to produce individual net asset values of all investments.
+D. Rebalancing The Investment Office and Actuarial Office will collaborate to monitor the funded status of the Program and to rebalance the recommended portfolio as the liabilities are updated.

-D. Rebalancing

-The Investment Office and Actuarial Office will collaborate to monitor the funded status of the Program and to rebalance the recommended portfolio as the liabilities are updated.
 Rebalancing involves adjusting the portfolio asset allocation to ensure that the cash flow of assets closely match the latest forecasted liabilities as provided by the Actuarial Staff.

-E. Restrictions, Prohibitions and Authorized Securities Authorized securities for the "immunization" and surplus segments are indicated in the following table.

-Segment Authorized Securities

-"learne unitation" U.S. Treasury STRIPS U.S. Treasury TIPS
+E. Restrictions, Prohibitions and Authorized Securities Authorized securities for the "immunization" and surplus segments are indicated in the following table. for the "immunization" and surplus segments Segment Authorized Securities "Immunization" U.S. Treasury STRIPS U.S. Treasury TIPS Cash or cash equivalents Surplus All securities included within the rest of the PERF All securities included within the rest of the PERF

-"Immunization"

-Cash or cash equivalents

-Surplus All securities included within the rest of

-Sulpius the PERF